blitz-js/blitz/.changeset/honest-cherries-push.md

 "blitz": patch
 ---

-Fix CLI version check by only checking when generating a new blitz project & by using the global package manager
+Add a global Blitz version check when generating a new Blitz project to ensure users use the latest Blitz.